allenmonkey970/ben10-synthetic-battles/README.md

 # Ben 10 Synthetic Battle Dataset

 This project builds on the [Ben 10 Alien Universe Realistic Battle Dataset](https://www.kaggle.com/datasets/atharvasoundankar/ben-10-alien-universe-realistic-battle-dataset?select=ben10_aliens.csv) and adds a synthetic, expanded dataset for testing and analysis.
-The goal is to help experiment with machine learning models, data pipelines, or statistical methods using a fun dataset.
+The goal is to experiment with machine learning models, data pipelines, and statistical methods using a fun dataset.

 ## Contents

 - **Original Data:** Sourced from Kaggle, including alien stats, enemy relationships, and battle records.
-- **Synthetic Data:** Additional battles and character variations generated for robust testing.
+- **Synthetic Data:** Additional battles and character variations were generated for testing.
 - **Scripts:** Tools for merging, cleaning, and augmenting the datasets.
 - **Master Dataset:** A single CSV file combining all relevant features for ease of use.